ThunderFly-aerospace/docs/avionics/TFRPMMAG01/index.md

 ![TFRPMMAG01 Diagram](TFRPMMAG01_magnet_diagram.png)

 Place a diametrically magnetized disc magnet above the sensing area on the TOP side and keep it centered.
-Maintain a small axial air gap and avoid axial magnetization.
+Maintain a small axial air gap (< 1 mm) and avoid axial magnetization.
 Any rotation angle is acceptable; RPM is derived from the change of angle over time.

 ## PX4 Autopilot Integration